sevdaselcik/sevdaselcik/README.md

 # 🧠Research
 Since 2017 I've been researching on two long term projects:
 - Universal Info: Text Intelligence project to analyze information in the Quran.
-- Digital Art: To produce digital art to express the information based on Quran.
+- Digital Art: To produce digital art to express the universe.

 🔝 back to top.